Do you want to add a horizontal line across your post or page in WordPress?

 Click the (+) to add a new block to your post or page and find the WPForms block.
 You can use the search bar or look in the Widgets section.
 Add the block to your page.

-We hope this tutorial helped you learn how to add a horizontal line separators in WordPress.
+We hope this tutorial helped you learn how to add horizontal line separators in WordPress.
 If you want to add more design and layout elements to your posts and pages, check out our article on the best drag and drop WordPress page builders or read our blog post on how to create a custom shape divider in WordPress.